-- Monster’s Ball movie (2001) review: Centered on an interethnic romance in a small Georgia town, director Marc Forster’s and screenwriters Milo Addica and Will Rokos’ socio-psychological drama has a number of positive features and memorable moments.
-On the whole, however, Monster’s Ball, which earned Halle Berry the 2001 Best Actress Academy Award, turns out to be less than the sum of its (more effective) parts.
+- Monster’s Ball movie (2001) review: Director Marc Forster and screenwriters Milo Addica and Will Rokos’ socio-psychological drama offers a number of memorable moments.
+The whole, however, is quite a bit less than the sum of its (more effective) parts.

 In Monster’s Ball – the title refers to the macabre celebration held the night before the execution of a death-row inmate – first-time screenwriters Milo Addica and Will Rokos join forces with third-time feature film director Marc Forster to create a motion picture of memorable moments.

 These range from the film’s dream-like introduction to an uncomfortable and surprisingly “explicit” sex scene. (“Explicit” for an American production; the sex is simulated.)
 Other memorable sequences include a graphic electric chair execution, a young man committing suicide in front of his stunned father, and a bereaved widow watching her son die in a hospital room.

 Alas, these powerful moments fail to add up to a powerful whole.

 Set in the early 1990s, Monster’s Ball chronicles the inner awakening of widower Hank Grotowski (Billy Bob Thornton), a tough prison guard living in the outskirts of a small Georgia town with his son, Sonny (Heath Ledger), and his ailing, racist father, Buck (Peter Boyle), who has succeeded in passing on his prejudices to Hank.

 At least partly for that reason, Hank and Sonny don’t get along, as Hank perceives his son’s mild-mannered behavior as a form of weakness.
 During a particularly nasty argument, Sonny kills himself in front of his father.
 (Both Sonny’s mother and grandmother had also committed suicide.)
 After that tragedy, Hank leaves his job and opens a gas station.